defeat the enemy, strongholds and spiritual warfare

 Stef: This is my last question for you, Alli.
 How can a mom be sure she is doing a good job raising her kids?

-Good moms ask this question.
-Bad moms don’t even question it!
+Good moms ask this question, and bad moms don’t even question it!
 You are not accidentally messing your children up for life if you are the kind of woman asking this question.
-If there is a mom praying ‘Lord, help me a be a good mom.
-Help me not make big mistakes’, I promise you, you are fine!
-God is going to lead you and you are going to be good.
+If a mom is praying, ‘Lord, help me to be a good mom.
+Help me not make big mistakes, ‘I promise you, you are fine!
+God is going to lead you, and you are going to be good.’

-You can’t work on your relationship with Jesus and loving other people, you can’t work on your mental health and then accidentally screw up your kids and be a bad mom.
+You can’t work on your relationship with Jesus and loving other people; you can’t work on your mental health and then accidentally screw up your kids and be a bad mom.
 The natural overflow of those things is being a great mom.
-So, stick to your emotional health and the overflow will be being a terrific mom to your kids.
+So, stick to your emotional health, and the overflow will be being a terrific mom to your kids.

 Stef:It’s so true.
 We are in our heads so much!

 You can get the book everywhere, wherever you like books!
-If you like to listen to things, you can get the book on Audible and I have my podcast, ‘The Alli Worthington Show’.
+If you like to listen to things, you can get the book on Audible, and I have my podcast, The Alli Worthington Show.
 And I am just thrilled that you brought me on.
 Thank you so much!

-Stef: You are welcome.
+Stef:You are welcome.
 I have been reading your book and can attest to how good it is.
-It’s got storytelling.
-It’s got research.
+It’s got storytelling and research.
 So, you guys go and get that for sure!

 Visit the free resources section and find out which software I personally use and recommend.
 Become an affiliate, or discover other trusted resources I have to help you succeed on your business and faith journey.